bytedance/g3/README.md

 Fake certificate generator for g3proxy.

+### g3keymess

+A simple implementation of Cloudflare keyless server.

 ## Target Platform

 Only Linux is fully supported yet.
 The code will compile on FreeBSD / NetBSD / MacOS, but we haven't tested it there.